 “If these platforms fail to take appropriate action, they may face similar sanctions,” Roskomnadzor said in a statement.

 Facebook and YouTube did not immediately respond to requests for comment.

 Roskomnadzor, which had set May 15 as a deadline for Twitter to delete what it said was banned content, says it wants the U.S. social media platform to delete posts that contain child pornography, drug abuse information or calls for minors to commit suicide.

-Twitter denies allowing its platform to be used to promote illegal behaviour, says its has a zero-tolerance policy for child sexual exploitation, and prohibits the promotion of suicide or self-harm.
+Twitter denies allowing its platform to be used to promote illegal behaviour, and says its has a zero-tolerance policy for child sexual exploitation and prohibits the promotion of suicide or self-harm.

-(Reporting by Anton Kolodyazhnyy; Writing by Alexander Marrow; Editing by Andrew Osborn and Timothy Heritage)
+(Reporting by Alexander Marrow and Gleb Stolyarov; Writing by Gabrielle Tétrault-Farber and Alexander Marrow; Editing by Toby Chopra and Steve Orlofsky)